blackdoor/blog/_posts/2018-12-16-simple-front-end.md

 * Static scripts can be hosted on a CDN and scale well
 #### Cons
 * May perform poorly on lower end devices due to being script driven
-* First load may be slow due to large script dependencies and entire app needing to be sent at once
+* First load may be slower due to the entire app needing to be sent at once
 * Mix of versioning, technologies, and compatibility can result in complicated build processes with polyfilling, transpiling, and dependency resolution

 ### Somewhere in the middle